Faith Inspiration Caring

 Each term parents receive a letter that details what the pupils will cover as well as some suggested activities that can be done at home to support pupils.

-Our Chaplaincy team is made up of two pupils from year 3 to 6.
-They meet for half an hour every Monday with Mrs Cartwright, who is our School Chaplain.
+Our Chaplaincy team is made up of pupils from year 3 to 6.
+They meet weekly with Mrs Johnson, who is our School Chaplain.